-Philip Henry Coombs (2) and Eliza had a son Philip Coombs (3), born 5 August 1833 at Bangor, Maine.
-Philip Coombs (3) married Sarah Forbes Woodhull, who was born 14 January 1830 in Maine, the daughter of Richard and Sarah (Forbes) Woodhull.
+Philip Henry Coombs and Eliza had a son Philip Coombs (3), born August 5, 1833 at Bangor, Maine.
+Philip Coombs (3) married Sarah Forbes Woodhull, who was born January 14, 1830 in Maine, the daughter of Richard and Sarah (Forbes) Woodhull.

 Philip Coombs (3) and Sarah had a son Philip Henry Coombs, but he wasn't born until 24 December 1856 at Bangor, so could not be one of the parties of this document.

 Hopefully a reader will come forward to give an opinion on the date of the document and, more importantly, on whether the other party is Joseph Brown of Brewer, Maine or Joseph Brewer of Brewer, Maine.